Are These 7 Sins Really Deadly?

 Gluttony is an inordinate desire to consume more than we need.
 Gluttony overindulges to the point that waste enters the picture.

 We usually associate gluttony with overeating.
-However, gluttony can occur in many arenas.
+However, gluttony can occur in many areas.
 Gluttony leads us to waste things needed by others.
 The operative words here are, “self-control.”

 Proverbs 16:32: “Better a patient person than a warrior, one with self-control than one who takes a city.”